valentijnnieman/SDL_OpenGL_boilerplate/README.md

-# SDL & OpenGL boilerplate
+# Bodhisattva

-## Yes, another boilerplate!
+## A C++ game engine to-be
 Hello!
-This is my boilerplate (I'm calling it a boilerplate but I guess one could call it an engine too) of SDL and OpenGL code.
+This is my C++ game engine I'm writing out in the open, to make games with and hopefully inspire others to make games and perhaps game engines themselves.

-It is a work in progress, and if you are looking for a fully fledged boilerplate that is ready to develop the best looking games, this probably isn't it (yet!).
-However, I'm hoping this is a good starting point for those new to both libraries!
+It is a work in progress, and if you are looking for a fully fledged engine that is ready to develop the best looking games, this probably isn't it.

 ## What does it use?
 Other than the SDL2 framework and OpenGL, this uses: